Preparation and Submission

 e.
 Introduction (if any)

 f.
 Chapter 1 or main part of Thesis, etc.

 If your thesis includes digital media or non-print formats, please be certain that the recording medium is of the highest quality available.
 Title page information (see above) should be included.
 Metadata, describing software and hardware requirements for listening and viewing, must be included in the text portion of your thesis.
 Please consult the Archivist (extension 3712) with any questions regarding presentation of these formats.

 III.
 DIGITAL SUBMISSION return to top

-2. Both you and your advisor should fill out and sign the permission form.
+2. Both you and your thesis advisor must fill out and sign the permission form.

 3. Make sure that your thesis is in pdf format, and if possible, any and all images are saved in tiff format.

-5. Copy all files related to your thesis, in the proper format, to the flash drive provided by the library.
-These files include your thesis, your abstract (if not included in your thesis), any image files or other media files you have.
+5. Copy all files related to your thesis, in the proper format, to the flash drive provided by the Library.
+These files include your thesis, your abstract (if not included in your thesis), and any image files or other media files you have.